A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 Final Thoughts

-By understanding the common causes and implementing the tips mentioned above, you can troubleshoot and resolve issues with your stovetop espresso maker in no time.
+By understanding the common causes, such as scale buildup or misaligned parts, and implementing the tips mentioned above, you can quickly troubleshoot and resolve issues with your stovetop espresso maker.

-Use the correct grind size and amount, regularly clean your gasket and filter basket, adjust heat settings, and disassemble carefully.
+Use the correct grind size and amount, regularly clean your gasket and filter basket, adjust heat settings, and disassemble carefully to enjoy your espresso without any hassle.